Rolstenhouse/personal_site/_projects/engineersWeek.md

 How it broke down:
 - The main website was build with WordPress, so we developed the processing form in `PHP`
-- In order to build a mobile website, we set it up to redirect to a `jQuery mobile` responsibe site.
+- In order to build a mobile website, we set it up to redirect to a `jQuery mobile` mobile responsible site.

 ### During this project I used